Topics Courses

 Instructor: Ron Czik

-The course starts with individual exercises on UI components and event-based programming, then progresses to team projects covering advanced topics such as scalable design, asynchronous programming, exception handling, RESTful API integration, authentication, multithreading, dependency injection, and advanced C# features like delegates, lambda expressions, and LINQ.
+Students are expected to be able to leverage their programming skills and pivot between multiple languages.
+Use of AI is welcome, but only as a tool to facilitate development, not a replacement to critical thinking or understanding of important design principles.
+Students will apply programming skills across multiple languages and frameworks, beginning with .NET and moving into other technology stacks.
+The course starts with individual exercises on UI components and event-based programming, then progresses to team projects covering advanced topics such as scalable design, asynchronous programming, exception handling, RESTful 3rd party API integration, authentication, multithreading, dependency injection, and advanced features like delegates, lambda expressions, and Language Integrated Queries (LINQ).

 Instructor: Shereif El-Sheikh